JEFworks-Lab/jefworks-lab.github.io/_posts/2026-03-01-mentorship-index.md

 ## Try it out for yourself!

 So, what do you care about?
 What do you think we should reward and recognize?
 See if you can design a metric around what you believe is important.

+---

+## Update

+Check out this article from The Scientist profiling our development of this Mentorship Index: <a href ="https://www.the-scientist.com/the-m-index-a-new-metric-puts-mentorship-in-the-spotlight-74280"> The M-Index: A New Metric Puts Mentorship in the Spotlight </a>